Charlie Crist: 2022 gubernatorial election

 On May 4, 2021, Crist announced his intention to run for the Democratic nomination in the 2022 Florida gubernatorial election against incumbent Ron DeSantis. "[I'm] running on decency and mutual respect," Crist explained.
 "I love people.
-And I feel for ’em right now.
+And I feel for 'em right now.
 Gay people.
 Women.
 Blacks.
-They’re getting the crap kicked out of ’em by this guy.
-It’s wrong.
+They're getting the crap kicked out of 'em by this guy.
+It's wrong.
 Somebody has to stop him."
 Crist won the primary election on August 23, 2022, and advanced to face DeSantis in the general election on November 8, 2022.
 Crist's running mate for lieutenant governor was union leader Karla Hernández-Mats, president of the United Teachers of Dade.
-However, Crist was defeated by DeSantis, receiving 40% of the vote compared to DeSantis's 59%.
+However, Crist was defeated by DeSantis, by a vote of 4,614,210 (59%) to 3,106,313 (40%).

+Ambassadorship nomination

+On June 7, 2023, the White House announced that President Joe Biden had nominated Crist for the position of United States ambassador to the International Civil Aviation Organization, a United Nations agency.

+2026 St. Petersburg mayoral election

+In October 2025, the Tampa Bay Times revealed Crist is considering entering the election for mayor of St. Petersburg, Florida in 2026.

 Political positions

 Abortion

 In 1995, while in the Florida Senate, Crist joined with two Democrats in the Senate Health Care Committee in voting against a proposal for a mandatory 24-hour waiting period before a woman could have an abortion, resulting in a 3–3 tie vote and the bill's defeat.

 In 1998, while running for the U.S. Senate, Crist wrote in a Tampa Bay Times questionnaire: "I believe that a woman has the right to choose, but would prefer only after careful consideration and consultation with her family, her physician and her clergy; not her government."
 In a debate that year, he said he did not support a constitutional amendment banning abortion.
 In 2006, while running for governor, Crist said he did not support overturning Roe v.
 Wade and opposed a mandatory 24-hour waiting period before a woman could have an abortion.

 In 2006, Crist's stance on abortion was characterized as unclear.

 In early 2010, Crist said he would "fight for pro-life legislative efforts" and described himself as "pro-life".

 By March 2010, however, as rumors swirled that he would leave the Republican Party and become an independent, Crist reiterated that he did not support overturning Roe v.
 Wade and told a Christian Family Coalition group, "We ought to, instead of change laws, change hearts."

 In June 2010, after leaving the Republican Party and becoming an independent, Crist vetoed a bill that would have required, at patient cost, an ultrasound in order to receive an abortion.
 He called the measure "punitive" and "almost mean-spirited".
 The bill also included language barring abortion coverage "under a contract toward which any tax credit or cost-sharing credit is applied."